 You can also use timers as quiet signals when your students are involved in activities that can be broken down into timed segments.
-You’ll find some suggestions at the bottom of this page.
+You’ll find some suggestions later in this blog article.

 Qualities of a Good Quiet Signal